 A Mudéjar style especially highlights the Andalusian patio in the inside.
 The price of admission is 2 CUC.
 It opens at 8:30 Tuesday to Sunday and closes at 17:00 except Tuesdays and Thursdays when they close later at 22:00.
 On Mondays it remains closed all day.

 THE HISTORIC MUSEUM

-Do not miss climbing to its tower to have some very nice views of the city.
-The price of admission is 2CUC.
+Do not miss climbing up its tower to see some very nice views of the city.
+The price of admission is 2 CUC.
 It is open from 9:00 a.m. to 5:00 p.m. from Saturdays to Thursdays.
-On Fridays it remains closed.
+On Fridays it remains closed all day.

 NATIONAL MUSEUM OF THE FIGHT AGAINST BANDIDES

 We found this museum installed in the old Convent of San Francisco de Asís of the XVIII century.
 Its bell tower is the only remaining part from the original structure, and is the highest one amongst all of old town.
 You can find the best views of the city from here.